Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 We need to want to stop repeating the same mistakes.

-We might know something is bad for us, know we should stop but hey when it all comes down to it we don’t want to stop.
+We might know something is bad for us and know we should stop but hey when it all comes down to it we don’t want to stop.
 If we don’t want to, you can pretty much bet it’s not going to happen.

 You have to be willing.